Carotidynia, also known as Fay syndrome, is a rare syndrome characterized by neck pain in the region of the carotid bifurcation.

 Cubital tunnel syndrome is a type of ulnar nerve compression neuropathy due to pathological compression of the ulnar nerve along its course within the cubital tunnel.

-Compression of the ulnar nerve at the elbow is the second most common peripheral neuropathy of the upper extremity...
+The compression of the ulnar nerve at the elbow is the second most common peripheral neuropathy of the upper extre...

 Cuboid syndrome is a cause of lateral midoot pain, believed to result from abnormal articulation of the cuboid with the calcaneus (calcaneocuboid joint).